Da Vinci's Notebook: Formation and first years (1993–1997)

 In Alexandria, Virginia, during the summer of 1993, Bernie Muller-Thym, Greg "Storm" DiCostanzo, Paul Sabourin and Richard Hsu banded together to join a six-man a cappella group that was advertised in the Washington City Paper.
 Muller-Thym, DiCostanzo, and Sabourin met through the newspaper ad, while Hsu was a friend of DiConstanzo from the University of Maryland.
-The six-man group did not last and would disband soon after.
-Muller-Thym, DiCostanzo, Sabourin, and Hsu would then form Da Vinci's Notebook.
-Bass singer Jay Jones would join later in the year, singing with the group until 1994.
+The six-man group did not last and disbanded soon after.
+Muller-Thym, DiCostanzo, Sabourin, and Hsu then formed Da Vinci's Notebook.
+Bass singer Jay Jones joined later in the year, singing with the group until 1994.

 Da Vinci's Notebook made their debut at the 1994 Mid-Atlantic Harmony Sweepstakes, where they came in third place.
 In 1997, they came back and won the competition.

 In 1995, the group self-released their debut cassette EP Somebody Else's Greatest Hits, featuring covers of popular songs.